Settings configuration with pydantic

 It became adamant to find a way to not "pollute" my settings with all the weirdness of my environment.
 Turns out it's a pretty easy fix.
 It might even be a fix that won't break pydantic on the next upgrade [¹]

 from pydantic.env_settings import EnvSettingsSource, SettingsSourceCallable class IgnoreLocalEnvSettingsSource(EnvSettingsSource): """Exists so that we can ignore local environment.""" def __call__(self, settings: BaseSettings) -> Dict[str, Any]: # noqa C901 """ Build environment variables suitable for passing to the Model. """ os.environ.clear() return super().__call__(settings) class GlobalSettings(BaseSettings): """Set the base config .env file.""" class Config: """Base config.""" env_file: str = ".env" env_file_encoding: str = "utf-8" def customise_sources( cls, init_settings: SettingsSourceCallable, env_settings: SettingsSourceCallable, file_secret_settings: SettingsSourceCallable, ) -> Tuple[SettingsSourceCallable, ...]: """Ignore __init__.""" return ( init_settings, IgnoreLocalEnvSettingsSource( env_file=cls.env_file, env_file_encoding=cls.env_file_encoding ), file_secret_settings, )

-However, in a development environment, like my local machine, there are a plethora of weird and forgotten environment variables.
-Knowing that the local env is not overwriting the variables in your .env file is one thing less to worry about.
+However, in a development environment, like my local machine, there's are a plethora of weird and forgotten environment variables.
+Knowing that the local env is not overwriting the variables in your .env file is one less thing to worry about.

 Will this have adverse side effects?
 That remains to be seen, but if I understand the (pydantic) code correctly it shouldn't.